The rear derailleur (or the rear mech) is probably the most important component of the modern bike’s transmission system.

 Length of the Cage

 Accommodation of your cycle chain slack is the first thing you should look at in a derailleur.
-The longer the chain the slacker it will create as it moves between the back chainrings or sprockets to the front.
+The longer the chain the more slack it will create as it moves between the back chainrings to the front.

 If your bike has a large ratio between the largest and smallest rear cassettes, like a difference of more than 15, your derailleur needs to be longer to accommodate these differences.
 The same is also true if your bike has multiple chainrings, maybe even a triple chainring.

 Seems complicated, and it is, so it is better to follow a general criterion when it comes to cage sizes: